 It’s possible that large parts of the New Testament were originally penned in Aramaic and only translated into Greek (although Mark, Luke, and Acts were likely originally in Greek).
 Even if this were not the case, then the Aramaic version would still be very useful to us.
 Why?
-Because it would be a very early translation, and would show how people understood these books back then.
+Because as a very early translation it would show how people understood these books back then.

 Jews and early Christians used ‘Lord’ as a euphemism for the Divine Name, YHWH (Jehovah/Yahweh).